hilios/wifi-log/README.md

 ### Automatic passengers count through WiFi signal

-A simple command line utility to count people around some device with a WiFi antena in monitor mode.
+A simple command line utility to count people in the area of a WiFi antena.

 Set the promiscuous mode at the wireless interface: